TheLX5/AsarSyntaxHighlight-VSCode/README.md

 # AsarSyntaxHighlight-VSCode
-Asar syntax highlight for Visual Studio Code
+The best syntax highlighter for [Asar](https://github.com/RPGHacker/asar) projects in VS Code.

 ## Features
 - Support for every function and directives in Asar 1.81